alexpearce/home/_posts/tutorials/2012-08-03-installing-root-on-mountain-lion.md

 ### Testing

 If you like, you can compile and run [ROOT's test suite](http://root.cern.ch/drupal/content/benchmarking).
-To do so, change directory in to `$ROOTSYS/test` and then compile.
+To do so, change directory in to `$ROOTSYS`, run the `thisroot` bash script, and then compile.

 {% highlight bash %}
+$ cd /usr/local/root
+$ . bin/thisroot.sh
-$ cd /usr/local/root/src/test
+$ cd test/
 $ make
 $ ./stress -b
 ...